 Business Confidence Climate by sector: they are elaborated as simple arithmetic averages of the seasonally adjusted balances relating to the questions considered most suitable for assessing the optimism/pessimism of the sector companies.
-The results are then brought back to 2010 indexes.
+The results are then converted into indexes with base year 2021=100.